LUPI-ZSAR/ZeroShotActionRecognition/README.md

 Zhiyi Gao, et al. Learning Using Privileged Information for Zero-Shot Action Recognition, ACCV, 2022.
 [Arxiv Version](https://arxiv.org/abs/2206.08632)

-**Note**: This is a preliminary release.
-We have not carefully tested everything, but feel that it would be better to first put the code out there.
+**Note**: This is a preliminary release, but feel that it would be better to first put the code out there.
 # Install
 ## Requirements